-My favorite activity is growing up all over again with my daughter, Ida.
+My favorite activity is growing up all over again with my kids, Ida and Arlo.

 From 2011-2013, I served as a U.S. Peace Corps volunteer in the Kingdom of Morocco.
 I lived with my partner in a Berber town in the Ouarzazate Province.
 Our projects spanned health infrastructure — we built bathrooms at the local school — and education — we started a peer education program to help local high school students teach their peers about health and HIV/AIDS.
 I also worked with other volunteers to organize the country’s first national English spelling bee competition.